Skip to main content

 AI answers 100% of concurrent inbound calls instantly without hold music.

-The core limitation of Housecall Pro is elastic scalability.
+The core limitation of Housecall Pro is scaling with demand.
 When a severe regional freeze causes dozens of pipes to burst simultaneously, a homeowner refuses to wait on hold in a queue.
-DispatchNode resolves this bottleneck by deploying infinite concurrent AI agents that have ingested your specific municipal compliance codes, flat-rate pricing matrix, and complex scheduling constraints.
+DispatchNode resolves this bottleneck by deploying unlimited concurrent AI agents that have ingested your specific municipal compliance codes, flat-rate pricing matrix, and complex scheduling constraints.

 Feature CapabilityvsHousecall Pro (Legacy)DispatchNode (AI-Native)